Cornelia Mitchell Downs

 Cornelia "Cora" Mitchell Downs (December 20, 1892 to January 27, 1987) was an American microbiologist and journalist who completed extensive work in the areas of immunofluorescence and tularemia research.

-Downs was born and raised in Kansas City, Kansas to parents Lily Louis Campbell Downs and Henry Mitchell Downs and remained there for much of her educational, teaching, and research careers.
+Downs was born to Lily Louis Campbell Downs and Henry Mitchell Downs, and raised in Kansas City, Kansas.
+She remained at the University of Kansas for much of her educational, teaching, and research careers.

 Education

 In 1915, Downs completed her Bachelor of Arts degree at the University of Kansas.
-She continued her education at University of Kansas to complete her Master of Arts degree in 1920, followed by her Doctor of Philosophy in 1924.
+She continued her education there to complete a Master of Arts degree in 1920, followed by a Doctor of Philosophy in bacteriology in 1924, becoming the first woman to earn a PhD from the University of Kansas.
 Downs also attended the University of Chicago to complete her Postgraduate degree in 1921.